 Based on the book, 'This is Service Design Doing', it has been designed to help teach people the building blocks of service design.

 It was created by Marc Stickdorn, Adam Lawrence, Markus Hormess, and Jakob Schneider, the editors of the book.VISIT TOOLBOX

 This toolbox is a Github document that contains 7 methods focused on goals, messages, and branding.

 It has been developed to help content strategists to have better conversations with clients so they can write better content.

-It was developed by Nicole Fenton (@nicoleslaw on Twitter).TINY CONTENT FRAMEWORK
+It was developed by Nicole Fenton (@nicoleslaw on Twitter).VISIT TOOLBOX

 This toolbox contains 8 decks of cards with 60 cards each, 8 instructions cards, 24 guidelines cards, and 32 'landing' cards.